scotws/tinkasm/docs/MANUAL.md

 modifier.
 Thought it pretty much only makes sense for the 65816 MPU, it is supported for other formats as well.

-`.byte` - Store the following list of space-delimited bytes.
+`.byte` - Store the following list of comma-delimited bytes.
 Parameters can be in any supported number base or symbols.
+Example: `.byte 'a', 2, { size + 1 }, "Kaylee", %11001001`

 `.end` - Marks the end of the assembly source code.
 Must be last line in original source file.
 Required.